 17 Jul Adding Value

-Adding value to someone’s life is empowering he/she to be greater within society.
-Williette Safehouse executed its sixth service project on July 17th, 2018 held under the theme: Adding Value.
-During the planning of the service project, the team met Ms. Masiah Karnneh, who is paralyzed from the legs down.
-She worked at the former Ducor hotel as a cook.
-There she had an accident from the 5th floor of Ducor hotel.
-Surgery was needed and completed successfully.
-Post surgery she decided to start a business.
+Adding Value to someone’s life empowers them to be greater within society.
+Williette Safehouse executed its sixth Service Project on July 17th, 2018, held under the theme: Adding Value.
+During the Service Project visit, the team met Ms. Masiah Karnneh.
+She is a passionate Liberian woman that is paralyzed from the waist down (Paraplegia).
+She worked at the former Ducor Hotel in Monrovia, Liberia as a cook.
+There she had an accident on the 5th floor of the hotel.
+Her accident required surgery which, at the time, was completed successfully.
+Post-surgery she decided to start her own business.

 As life continued, she transformed into a successful businesswoman.
-She traveled to many African countries such as: Ghana, Togo, Senegal, and Cameron to purchase goods to sell.
-While in route to Ghana for supplies she was involved in a car accident.
+She traveled to many African countries such as Ghana, Togo, Senegal, and Cameron to purchase goods to sell.
+Unfortunately, one day While en route to Ghana for supplies, she was involved in a car accident.
 The accident left her foot in a deplorable condition.
-Post accident she had no one to aide her except her daughter.
+Post-accident, she had no one to assist her except her daughter.

 For years she faced severe hardship due to her condition.
-With nothing left to offer society but her ability to bake, she gave her situation to God.
-One day while scrolling through her newsfeed on Facebook, she came across a post about Williette Safehouse via her play son.
-The post featured outreach projects that were carried out by the organization for the disabled community.
+She began to find comfort in baking, which she sold in her community and nearby communities.
+One day while scrolling through her newsfeed on Facebook, she came across a post about Williette Safehouse via her “play son.”
+The post featured outreach projects that the organization carried out.

-On July 17th, 2018, Williette Safehouse donated baking materials which included: A bag of flour, a bucket of butter, a gallon of oil and a bag of sugar as a contribution to start a business to empower her and her family.
-Moreover, the team fostered socialization by spending quality time with her at her home and arranging follow-up visits for the remainder of the year.
-Ms. Karnneh appreciated the team, she offered astounding praises and encouraged Williette Safehouse to continue to extend significant help to other individuals in the Liberian disabled community.
-She commended the Williette Safehouse team and acknowledged that the organization is one of the most caring, life-changing, and organized disabled focus groups in Liberia.
+On July 17th, 2018, Williette Safehouse donated baking materials, including bags of flour, buckets of butter, a gallon of oil, and bags of sugar.
+The team spent quality time with her during the dropoff and arranged follow-up visits for the remainder of the year.
+Ms. Karnneh appreciated her donated baking items and encouraged Williette Safehouse to extend significant help to other individuals in the Liberian Disabled Community.